-To put an end to any subterfuge, I’m now beginning a column devoted overtly to nature photography, a pursuit on which I spend even more time than I do on etymology.
+To put an end to any subterfuge, I’m now (in June of 2011) beginning a column devoted overtly to nature photography, a pursuit on which I spend even more time than I do on etymology.
 In the twelve years that I’ve been at it, I’ve come to think of my body of work as Portraits of Texas Wildflowers, although I’ve photographed many things in nature that aren’t strictly flowers but are usually connected in space or time, directly or indirectly, to flowers: leaves, insects, trees, lichens, plants drying out, spiders, fruit, tendrils, seeds, etc.

 Follow this column and you’ll see nature as I’ve come to see it in this part of the world, which is Austin and vicinity.
 That said, almost all of the plants shown here do have a wider range than central Texas.
 Most grow in at least some other parts of Texas; many can be found in adjacent states and northern Mexico; and a few are native in large parts of the United States and even as far north as Canada and as far south as Central or even South America.